Saturday, November 26, 2016

 Patrick

 'I’m a firm believer that a picture is worth a thousand words, generally preferring to let my imagery tell the story.
-That said I can't fail to give credit to Mike and Gordon - my fellow-photographs, and our three outstanding models; Jacob, Patrick & Nathan.
-Nathan kept us entertained as he danced and sang his way across the lake.
+That said I can't fail to give credit to Mike and Gordon - my fellow-photographs, and our three outstanding models; Jacob, Patrick & Sam.
+Sam kept us entertained as he danced and sang his way across the lake.
 He was also the master of show quotes and one liners.
 Somewhere along the way he nicknamed Jacob, or at least Jacob's dick, the Bismarck (as in "send in the Bismarck" if he thought the "biggest" guy should be in the front of a photo).
 When they weren't modeling you might find the guys digging holes in the sand to anchor the houseboat, tending an evening bonfire, or lifting weights (or a wine glass) on the top deck.'

 Jacob